 How does the menu work?
 When Noma relaunched, Redzepi introduced a new dining structure in which the restaurant offers three menus per year, each roughly 20-courses, based on the top ingredients available during a given season.
 The Seafood Season runs 9th January through 1st June; Vegetable Season runs 25th June through 21st September; and Game and Forest Season runs 15th October through 21st December.
 Guests are advised to make a booking in whichever period suits their palate.
 Throughout each menu, the ideology that made Noma’s name stays true: native ingredients explored through the lens of myriad cooking techniques that join to become far more than the sum of their constituent parts.

-Book club: Last Fall, Redzepi, along with David Zilber – Noma’s Head of Fermentation – published The Noma Guide to Fermentation, a tome that chronicles the ‘foundations of flavour’ via recipes like lacto tomato leather, coffee-kombucha tiramisu, and squid garum.
+Book club: Last Fall, Redzepi, along with David Zilber – Noma’s former Head of Fermentation – published The Noma Guide to Fermentation, a tome that chronicles the ‘foundations of flavour’ via recipes like lacto tomato leather, coffee-kombucha tiramisu, and squid garum.
 In just a few months, the guide became a New York Times Best Seller.

 Watch Redzepi discuss the new Noma, creativity and reinvention in the video: